cjmot/startup/notes.md

   - provides access to the file system and allows for the execution of command line applications.
   - many to choose from, all OS come with a default. but for the best one installation needed.
 - __Console Application__
-  - must by POSIX compliant - supports standard set of console commands.
+  - must be POSIX compliant - supports standard set of console commands.
     - mac and linux support POSIX
     - Windows needs git bash
-    - dont use git command, cmd, or powershell.
+    - don't use git command, cmd, or powershell.
 - __Simple Commands__
   - __echo__ - Output the parameters of the command
   - __cd__ - Change directory